 On February 4, 1974, newspaper heiress Patty Hearst was kidnapped from her Berkeley apartment.
-The subsequent press hysteria soon led, in Jeffrey Toobin’s analysis, to today’s saturation broadcasting, live and worldwide, of breaking news of terror and violence.
+The following months of hysteria led eventually to today’s saturation broadcasting, live and worldwide, of breaking news of terror and violence.
 Mini-cameras in front of a Los Angeles bungalow relayed the shootout and incineration of Hearst’s captors to millions of American living rooms.

 Patty Hearst’s Berkeley apartment was one street over from our house, although we were living in Italy during that cold winter of her kidnapping, the oil embargo and Nixon’s impeachment.
 My husband was teaching a seminar at the University of Perugia, on the American presidency–far outside his field of Italian art and cultural history, but of great interest to the local leftists.